amed12/react-native-multichannel-widget/README.md

 1. **Get your APPID**

 - Go to [Qiscus Multichannel Chat page](https://multichannel.qiscus.com/) to register your email
-- Log in to Qiscus Multichannel Chat with yout email and password
+- Log in to Qiscus Multichannel Chat with your email and password
 - Go to ‘Setting’ menu on the left bar
 - Look for ‘App Information’
 - You can find APPID in the App Info